 - a computer program that helps decide how much insulin you need

 The CGM measures your glucose levels all the time.
 The pump gives the insulin.
 The computer program uses your glucose readings to decide how much insulin to give to keep your glucose in your target range.
-It considers food, exercise, and your body’s insulin sensitivity however you still need to tell the pump information about many carbohydrates you eat and when you exercise so that the system can adjust the insulin for you.
+It considers food, exercise and your body’s insulin sensitivity.
+However, you still need to tell the pump how many carbohydrates you eat and when you exercise so the system can adjust the insulin for you.

 - More stable glucose levels – It helps keep your levels in range more often.

-- Fewer hypos – Because the system reduces insulin when your glucose is dropping.
+- Fewer hypos – Because the system reduces insulin when your glucose levels are dropping.

 - Less stress – The system makes many small adjustments for you, so you don’t have to do all the calculations.